• 0161 696 6250

 HCPC fitness to practise proceedings

-We represent professionals at all stages of proceedings including initial referral and investigation, interim orders hearings, final hearings and appeals against decisions.
+We represent clients at all stages of proceedings including initial referral and investigation, interim orders hearings, final hearings and appeals against decisions.
 We have experience of assisting clients with the following matters:

 • Advice on HCPC reporting requirements